janikakalliokoski/datastructures-and-algorithms-lab/documentation/weekly_reports/week5.md

 Today I tested the methods concerning variables.
 I tried to think about every possible invalid inputs that an user may use.

 Hours: 2

+### 19.2.

+I got the peer review today and I made sure that I fixed errors that my peer evaluator mentioned.
+My calculator is pretty much done in my opinion, but since I have some time left, next week I'm going to add pi, e and tau as mathematical constants to the calculator.